 The 1980s and 1990s have seen great technological developments.

+Emphasis in the now-discontinued management major; now the human resources management major.
 Preferred acronym for organizational behavior and human resources.
 Do not use a slash (/) between OB and HR.
 It is usually not necessary to spell out the acronym.

 Do not capitalize unless part of an official title (Chicago 8.62; AP Stylebook, “office”).

-Marriott School Undergraduate Programs office
+BYU Marriott Undergraduate Programs office

 external relations office